ROCm/rocAL/tests/testScripts/README.md

 ```

 The rocJPEG split-decoder path is the rocAL default behavior for rocJPEG decode.
-The benchmark driver does not set a split comparison environment variable.
+The benchmark driver does not set a split toggle environment variable.

 Expected usage: